scottalmond/defcon_31/README.md

 # TODO
 how to charge
-how to use castellted pads
+how to use interface pads
 how menu works